thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 Instance Variable Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Swift allows instance variables to be provided with an initializer,
+Codira allows instance variables to be provided with an initializer,
 which will be called as part of initialization of an object.
 For
 example, we could provide initializers for the members of ``Task`` as
 follows::